 DIY Father’s Day Gifts Your Dad Will Actually Use

 Give your dad something he’ll actually want to use (and tell his friends that YOU made for him).
-Check out these projects – some are pretty quick, but others may take a little time.
+Check out these projects—some are pretty quick, others lean more towards the woodworking side.
 Either way, you’ll end up with something your dad will use and cherish for years to come.
 Get building!

 Handmade Garden Toolbox